The Vessel Theory: Why Your Business Can't Outgrow You

 The answer to that question will tell you more about your growth ceiling than any business book ever could.

 This is the foundational idea behind everything I teach.
-If it resonates, start with the free 7-day guide — it's designed to help you identify exactly what's blocking your growth.
+If it resonates, start with the free 7-day guide — it's designed to help you name exactly what's blocking your vessel and begin removing it.